ioverho/emotion_datasets/README.md

 uv run process_dataset dataset=${DATASET}
 ```

-The very first run might take longer, because the necessary dependencies will need to be installed.

 The script has been equiped with a `hydra` CLI.
 Use `--help` to see which options are available.
+To get help for a specific dataset, run as: `uv run process_dataset dataset=${DATASET} --help`.

 To change the location of the output directory, run the script with the `file_system.output_dir=${OUTPUT_DIR}` command.

 If the dataset has already been processed and currently resides in the output directory, the script will fail, unless `overwrite=True` is set.

+If the data needs to be manually downloaded first (see the [1] annotation in the above table), you must set the `dataset.download_file_path` parameter to the downloaded file.
+This file will not be altered during processing.

 ### Output